Maximising Your Knowledge Base: Essential Tips and Best Practices

 Information Must Have Clarity

-The end objective of creating a knowledge base is that it should be of help to the users, whether it is the employees or customers.
+The end objective of creating a knowledge base is that it should be of help to the users, whether it is the employees or customers and must deliver information that’s clear, concise and human centric.
 Therefore, it is imperative to

 • Have a human-centric approach to the presentation of information